Home Blog How to Verify Identity for GDPR Compliant Identity Verification Data Requests

 The researcher wasn’t even trying particularly hard.
 He used basic information that any determined fraudster could obtain.
 Yet organizations rolled out the red carpet and handed over treasure troves of personal data.

-This isn't a theoretical problem.
-Identity verification failures have real consequences for data subjects and organizations alike.
+This isn’t a theoretical problem.
+Identity verification failures have real consequences for data subjects and organizations alike, making it essential to implement appropriate security measures to protect personal data throughout the verification process.

 Table of contents

-GDPR Article 12(6) gives controllers the explicit right to request additional information to confirm the identity of a data subject.
-But this isn't just a right.
-It's an obligation when you have reasonable doubts about who's making the request.
+GDPR Article 12(6) gives data controllers the explicit right to request additional information to confirm the identity of a data subject when there are reasonable doubts about the requester's identity.
+Under GDPR compliance, GDPR requires organizations to follow specific legal obligations for identity verification, making this not just a right but an obligation when you have reasonable doubts about who’s making the request.

 Courts treat recitals as interpretive guides.
 When judges need to understand what GDPR actually means, they look at these recitals.
 So Recital 64 carries serious weight.